 Divide is a tiny town located in the state of Colorado.
 With a population of 143 people and two associated neighborhoods, Divide is the 238th largest community in Colorado.

-Overall, Divide’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Divide’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Divide is very much a car-oriented town.
 This is because the population of Divide isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.